-Rather than making blanket statements about a particular position, however, I’d simply like to ask a few questions in hopes to offer what might serve as some food for thought…
+Rather than making blanket statements about a particular position, however, I’d simply like to ask a few questions to provide some food for thought…

 First, how long have people been killing each other?
-Would we agree that this has been going on since before guns ever entered the scene?
+Would we agree that this has been going on since before guns were invented?

 As the killing epidemic seems to grow increasingly worse, are there any parallels we can find in the world around us?